 Start at the Cape Cod Rail Trail !Biking on the Rail Trail is a great way for the whole family to experience bicycling on the Cape.
 The trail now extends from South Dennis to South Wellfleet, and will soon extend from Yarmouth to South Wellfleet, running much of the length of the Cape.
 Gorgeous lake and cranberry bog views, woodlands, the State Park, and the National Park are right along the trails.
 The Canal paths provide easy, level bicycling with plenty to see and do along the way as well.

 Bicycling on Cape Cod has been enormously popular in recent years.
 The Cape has always been a wonderful bicycling spot, but in 1978, when the Department of Environmental Management purchased part of the right-of-way along the old Pennsylvania Central Railroad grade and set up the Cape Cod Rail Trail, bicycling really took off.

-Needless to say, the planners of the Trail, who studied bikeways from as far away as California, are delighted to find that bicycling has been THE hottest thing to do here during the past few summers.
+Needless to say, the planners of the Trail, who studied bikeways from as far away as California, are delighted to find that bicycling has become THE hottest thing to do here spring, summer, and fall.
 It has gotten to the point that if you visit Cape Cod and don't go bicycling, well .... just don't say it too loudly when you get back.
 A rainy day will find many visitors on the Cape's roadways, touring from place to place and from one breathtaking sight to the next.

 From There, Many More Trails ...Added to trails at the Cape Cod National Seashore in Eastham, Truro, and Provincetown, and to the trails at Nickerson State Park in Brewster and the Shining Sea Trail in Falmouth, the Rail Trail provides the backbone to link Cape Cod's bicycle paths into an unequalled opportunity for sightseers and exercise-seekers alike.